Why Google Trends is one of the best product research & eCommerce tools

 • Hallucinate, or generate incorrect or misleading information

-To address these issues, we could use social media to spot timely topics, but this method can be time-consuming and prone to fads.
+To address these issues, you could use social media to spot timely topics, but this method can be time-consuming and prone to fads

 Glimpse, an extension that enhances Google Trends, offers a simple and reliable method to spot emerging trends by tracking every keyword searched online, categorizing them, and then highlighting those with sustained growth.